Aviation High School (California): School closure

 Because of budgetary constraints in the early 1980s, in part due to California Proposition 13 (1978), the South Bay Union High School District decided in November 1981 to close one of its three area comprehensive high schools, but promised teachers and administrators that they would not lose their jobs.
 Savings were projected at $1 million in maintenance costs.
 After much deliberation (via a 21-member citizen's committee) and several public forums, the district decided in April 1982 to close Aviation.
+Hugh Cameron, the SBUHSD superintendent, stated that district decided that of the three high schools, it could sell or lease the land from Aviation High with the least amount of difficulty.

 Many in the South Bay community saw this decision as unsound (closure would result in overcrowding of the two remaining schools and would not be a viable long-term strategy if district enrollment increased; in addition, Aviation had the newest facilities of the three area high schools.
 Some viewed the decision as based on area politics and geography (Redondo and Mira Costa High Schools were more centrally located and better anchored to their historic communities); some accused the decision of being in part motivated by the prospect of selling or leasing the facilities to Aviation High School's large corporate neighbor, the defense and credit-reporting company TRW.
 For some time after the school's closure, TRW did lease part of the facilities, including the gym, the track and field, and the auditorium; however, the city maintained the facilities.

+There were 1,600 students in the final year, with 345 students in the final graduating class.

+In September 1982, Dirk Broersma of The Redondo Reflex wrote that the SBUHSD administration felt that the transition to two high schools unexpectedly was "smooth" as no parties asked for recalling any politicians and officials, nor were any lawsuits filed.

-In 1983, Aviation's non-graduating students were sent to Redondo Union High School and Mira Costa High School, depending on their residence location (to avoid overcrowding at Redondo High School, Mira Costa High School's resident limits were extended outside of Manhattan beach to incorporate part of Redondo Beach).
+In 1982, Aviation's non-graduating students were sent to Redondo Union High School and Mira Costa High School, depending on their residence location (to avoid overcrowding at Redondo High School, Mira Costa High School's resident limits were extended outside of Manhattan beach to incorporate part of Redondo Beach).

 Post-closure

+In 1982 Archie Snow, a member of the Redondo Beach city council, argued that a civic center should be placed on the property.